jorgefeitosa2012/vanhackaton-split-replace-machine-learning/README.md

 After this, in the code, uncomment the line 6 nltk.download('punkt') and execute the code, it will download the dictionary for english language

-When the code finish executin, comment the line 6 again, the dictionary will be installed in your computer
+When the code finish executing, comment the line 6 again, the dictionary will be installed in your computer

 In line 77 you can test different texts as you want: